Ton-O/NEEOBrain-as-client-to-MetaBrain/README.md

 ## Installation overview
 1 Mount filesystem rewritable
 2 Add BrainBridge.js
+3 Define name of Docker Brain
-3 Stop all NEEO Application-processes
+4 Stop all NEEO Application-processes
-4 Stop META (if running)
+5 Stop META (if running)
-5 Create BrainBridge service
+6 Create BrainBridge service
-6 Finish installation by making filesystem readonly
+7 Finish installation by making filesystem readonly

 ## Installation steps
 Assuming you know how to login to the system via ssh, you have to execute the following steps from 1 to 6 by executing the command in it.